microsoft/WindowsAppSDK/specs/PushNotifications/PushNotifications-spec.md

         // Either InProgress or InProgressRetry status
         PushNotificationChannelStatus status;

-        // The last extended error we failed Channel requests on that caused the inprogress retry status.
-E_PENDING if this is just progress status.
+        // The last extended error seen when creating a channel request.
+This error causes InProgressRetry status.
+If there is no retry and just
+        // InProgress status this defaults to E_PENDING.
         HRESULT extendedError;

         // Total Retries so far